openmc-dev/openmc/docs/source/usersguide/input.rst

     *Default*: "plot"

   :color_by:
     Keyword for plot coloring.
-This can only be either "cell" or "material", which colors regions by cells and materials, respectively.
+This can be either "cell" or "material", which colors regions by cells and materials, respectively.
 For voxel plots, this determines which id (cell or material) is associated with each position.

     *Default*: "cell"